 Just over a decade ago, solar power had less than 1%, the smallest share, of generation capacity of any major power source globally.
-However, solar energy is becoming increasingly widespread with other energy sources and the energy industry is set to experience a shift as solar power is expected to become the leader.
-By next year, it’s expected that solar power will overtake hydropower, in three years, gas-fired energy generation and in four years, coal.
+However, solar energy is becoming increasingly competitive with other energy sources and the energy industry is set to experience a shift as solar power is expected to become the leader.
+Indeed, by next year, it’s expected that solar power will overtake hydropower, in three years, gas-fired energy generation and in four years, coal.
 With factors including falling costs and growing environmental concerns, how is the growth of solar power expected to proceed?
 How will it impact Sub-Saharan Africa?

 The Drive of Solar Power Expansion